camilalexia/GandCDataAssignment/CodeBook.md

-The bog data set that was made contains the data from 6 txt files.
-We have data separated from 6 diferent activities 1 WALKING
+The big data set that was made contains the data from 6 txt files.
+We have data separated from 6 diferent activities

+1 WALKING

 2 WALKING_UPSTAIRS

 3 WALKING_DOWNSTAIRS
 4 SITTING
 5 STANDING